CPCF settlement: 2019/20 to 2023/24

 Smoking Cessation Service

-Contractors who sign up to provide this Advanced service will receive a set-up fee of £1,000, then £30 for the first consultation and £40 for the last consultation, with interim consultations paid at £10.
-This Advanced service will be most relevant to contractors already providing a locally commissioned service.
+Pharmacy owners who sign up to provide this Advanced service will receive a set-up fee of £1,000, then £30 for the first consultation and £40 for the last consultation, with interim consultations paid at £10.
+This Advanced service will be most relevant to those already providing a locally commissioned service.

 Smoking Cessation Advanced Service webpage